 - Evidence of causation of CVD

-- Included LDL- and HDL-cholesterol, blood pressure and flow-mediated dilatation (FMD).
+- Included LDL- and HDL-cholesterol, BP and flow-mediated dilatation (FMD).

 Intake of flavonoids.